Leela (game): Details

-The game was designed over five thousand years ago.
-It is a game of life which provides insight into human consciousness and a key to divine knowledge.
-One or more are able to play Leela by using the game board and book, a die, and a significant item that belongs to the player.
+Leela (or Lila) was designed to be a game of life that provides insight into human consciousness and a key to divine knowledge.
+One or more are able to play Leela (or Lila) by using the game board and book, a die, and a significant item that belongs to the player.
 One example of an item that can be used is a ring.
 This item serves as the player's symbol during the game.